ArielHorwitz/compression/README.md

 # FFT Compression

-This project is a proof of concept for media compression using the FFT algorithm.
+Proof of concept for audio and image file compression and analysis using a custom implementation of the FFT algorithm.

-It compresses and decompresses a *`.wav`* or *`.bmp`* file by applying an FFT algorithm and truncating higher frequencies.
-It can also analyze a given media file by plotting both time/color and frequency domains.

 ![Analysis output](/analysis.png)